ezraroi/Human-AI-Collab/output/methods.md

 A structured prompting protocol that uses AI as a **reflective surface** rather than a substitute thinker.
 Reflective Prompting keeps **alpha-function** with the human, organizes **technical scaffolding (Sₜ)** so it amplifies rather than replaces human metabolism, and preserves a productive **\|D–C\| gap** by slowing work into recursive reflective loops.
 Its purpose is to prevent **PSB** and **Cognitive Debt** while feeding the Journal with metabolized, owned insights (Journal relevant only in Identity Stakes work).
 ### System Role
 - Converts AI interaction from **consumption** to **co-articulation**.
-- Maintains Productive Epistemic Tension** ** so transformation can occur instead of instant pseudo-clarity.
+- Maintains the *conditions* for Productive Epistemic Tension—keeping the human cognitively stretched but still metabolically engaged—so transformation can occur instead of instant pseudo-clarity.
 - Ensures AI remains a **Piagetian Tool (Object)** serving the human container, rather than a pseudo-MKO doing the alpha-function for the user.
 - Provides the **session-level protocol** that operates inside the Recursive–Refine–Validate Cycle.